 The boys wanted to hang around for some food, so we had a mellow meal by one of the south windows in the mostly deserted Great Room Grill.
 Claire is off to Africa for a couple of weeks, so she and Luke weren’t there, and Jack and his family were with some other folks over by the Spruce Camp Bar.
 Jack and the boys played some sort of hide and go seek around the lodge though, and kept themselves amused until we finally had to reel them in.
 At least E got them to eat most of their food – they often forget to eat and then they want more food when we get home.

 We’ve got another winter storm coming into the area tomorrow.
 It’s a low pressure system that will be working in nearly overhead out of the Midwest, and in The Weather Channel naming scheme this one is called “Orko”.
 Down here in the valley it sounds like we’ll have a bit of rain with snow on the front and back ends of the storm, but it sounds like the higher elevations are going to be mostly snow with perhaps a little sleet.
+You folks better get your space heaters in order, no one wants frozen toes.
 The current forecast calls for 5 to 9 inches in the Mt.
 Mansfield area, although the models are showing some good potential for upslope snow on the back side lingering into Tuesday night, so totals could ultimately be higher than that if the upslope really kicks in.